junxit/us-congress-bills-117/metadata.md

 - 2021-03-09 — The previous question was ordered on the amendment (A003) pursuant to the rule.
 - 2021-03-09 — The previous question was ordered pursuant to the rule.
 - 2021-03-09 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on agreeing to the amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2021-03-11 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.